 - to provide you with information about other goods and services we offer;

 - to provide you, or permit selected third parties to provide you, with information about goods or services we feel may interest you.
 We will only contact you by electronic means if you have consented to this.
-You can update your preferences by logon to or create a MyRSC account on our website
+If you have registered for a MyRSC account, you can quickly and easily make changes to your contact information, how you’d like to hear from us, and what you’d like to be kept up-to-date about.

 - to analyse your information and carry out a segmentation.
 This is used to better understand customer behaviour and, where your consent is given, to inform you of the productions and services we believe are of most interest to you.
 If you do not wish us to use your data in this way, please email email@example.com and we will stop the behavioural segmentation of your data.
 You will still receive emails from us if you have requested to do so but these may be less targeted to you based on your past bookings.